 - Chose local operators: Whether it's hotels for a good night's sleep after a day of adventuring, trying out the local cuisine or finding a guide, pick businesses run or founded by locals.
 That way you know that the money you spend is going back into the local economy rather than overseas.

-- Research your destination: Spend some time reading about the country and locality where you'll be staying before you leave.
+- Research your holiday destination: Spend some time reading about the country and locality where you'll be staying before you leave.
 This way you can understand not only what beauty spots to make sure you see but also how to respect the local customs and the various struggles that the community may be dealing with.

 - Minimise your footprint: Any efforts to reduce your energy consumption, be it short showers or switching lights off is always valued, especially when you're a guest in a new country.
 You can also try to avoid creating rubbish by bringing your own water bottles.